sfigg/commercialization-public/manufacture/iot/add-a-registry-setting-to-an-image.md

 1. Open the common feature manifest file, **C:\\IoT-ADK-AddonKit\\Common\\Packages\\OEMCommonFM.xml**

-2. Create a new PackageFile section in the XML, with your package file listed, and give it a new FeatureID, such as "Custom_FilesAndRegKeys".
+2. Create a new PackageFile section in the XML, with your package file listed, and give it a new FeatureID, such as "CUSTOM_FilesAndRegKeys".

     ``` xml
     <Features>